-Even more surprising is that if you have already contracted that cold a healthy love-life can help you out here too.
+Even more surprising is that if you have already contracted, that cold, healthy love life can help you out here too.
 That’s because sex causes the sympathetic nervous system to contract the blood vessels in the nose, effectively decongesting the sinuses.

 5. A healthy sex life = a healthy heart

-Aside from just being a great way to get your heart pumping as I mentioned earlier, sex is also proven to help prevent cardiovascular disease – with a recent study showing men who have sex at least twice a week to be half as likely to die of heart disease than those who have sex less than once a month.
-Regular sex also helps to keep your oestrogen and testosterone levels in check, which is more good news for the heart – as low levels of either is a common predictor of heart disease.
+Aside from just being a great way to get your heart pumping, as I mentioned earlier, sex is also proven to help prevent cardiovascular disease.
+A recent study showing men who have sex at least twice a week are half as likely to die of heart disease than those who have sex less than once a month.
+Regular sex also helps to keep your estrogen and testosterone levels in check, which is good news for the heart.
+As low levels of either are a common predictor of heart disease.

 6. It can help stave off cancer

-As if you needed another reason to get your partner in the bedroom, here comes a great one: men who have frequent sex are at a lower risk of prostate cancer.
+As if you needed another reason to get your partner in the bedroom, here comes a great one: men with frequent sex are at a lower risk of prostate cancer.
 And when I say frequent, I’m not talking once a week.

-The American Medical Association recently published a study which highlighted much lower rates of prostate cancer – the fourth most prevalent form of the disease in the UAE – in men who had sex more than twenty times per month.
-While of course sex is not the only factor at play here, it’s fair to say that boosting the amount of time you spend in the bedroom is definitely not going to hurt.
+The American Medical Association recently published a study that highlighted much lower rates of prostate cancer.
+The fourth most prevalent form of the disease in the UAE – is in men who had sex more than twenty times per month.
+While, of course, sex is not the only factor at play here, it’s fair to say that boosting the amount of time you spend in the bedroom is not going to hurt.

 7. Sex makes you look younger

-Aside from the immediate post-intimacy glow that your skin experiences – caused by the increase in blood circulation and oxygenation – there are many long-lasting benefits to the skin that arise as a result of having sex.
+Aside from the immediate post-intimacy glow that your skin experiences – caused by the increase in blood circulation and oxygenation – there are many long-lasting benefits to the skin that arise from having sex.

-When we have sex, the brain releases a cocktail of chemicals throughout our bodies, including the hormone dehydroepiandrosterone (DHEA).
-DHEA helps to heal damage to the skin (caused by, for example, the sun) as well as prevent cortisol build-up which can thin the skin’s membrane.
+When we have sex, the brain releases chemicals throughout our bodies, including the hormone dehydroepiandrosterone (DHEA).
+DHEA helps to heal damage to the skin (caused by, for example, the sun) and prevent cortisol build-up, which can thin the skin’s membrane.

-Of course there is one benefit that is perhaps even more important than all of those listed above – and that is the closer bond enjoyed by couples who have a more frequent level of intimacy.
-As life gets in the way, however, this can be more difficult for many of us to – for lack of a better way of saying it – “schedule in.”
+Of course, there is one benefit that is perhaps even more important than all of those listed above. – And that is the closer bond enjoyed by couples who have a more frequent level of intimacy.
+As life gets in the way, however, this can be more difficult for many of us too.
+For lack of a better way of saying it – “schedule in.”

 About Dr. Simpson

-Graham Simpson, MD is Chief Medical Officer, American Male Wellness and Eternity Medicine.
+Graham Simpson, MD, is the Chief Medical Officer, of American Male Wellness and Eternity Medicine.

-Dr. Graham Simpson MD graduated from the University of Witwatersrand Medical School in Johannesburg, South Africa.
+Dr. Graham Simpson, MD, graduated from the University of Witwatersrand Medical School in Johannesburg, South Africa.
 He is American Board Certified in Internal Medicine and Emergency Medicine.
-He is a founding member of the American Holistic Medical Association (AHMA) and is also a licensed homeopath.
+A founding member of the American Holistic Medical Association (AHMA) and is also a licensed homeopath.
 He is the author

-of WellMan (Live Longer by Controlling Inflammation), the Metabolic Miracle and co-author of Spa Medicine with Dr. Stephen Sinatra.
+of WellMan (Live Longer by Controlling Inflammation), the Metabolic Miracle, and co-author of Spa Medicine with Dr. Stephen Sinatra.
 His latest books include 4 Week Diabesity Cure and Healthy and Happy – A Guide To Immortality.
 Dr. Simpson taught as an assistant professor of medicine at the University of Nevada, Reno.
-He is also certified in Age Management Medicine by Cenegenics and A4M and is the founder of Eternity Medicine.
+He is also certified in Age Management Medicine by Cenegenics and A4M and founded Eternity Medicine.